livecode/livecode/docs/notes/inappv2.md

 - _packageName_ – The application package from which the purchase originated
 - _orderId_ – A unique order identifier for the transaction.
 This corresponds to the Google Wallet Order ID
 - _purchaseTime_ – The time the product was purchased, in milliseconds since the epoch (Jan 1, 1970)
 - _developerPayload_– A developer-specified string that contains supplemental information about an order.
-You can specify a value for this in **mobileMakePurchase.**
+You can specify a value for this in **mobileStoreMakePurchase.**
 - _purchaseToken_– A token that uniquely identifies a purchase for a given item and user pair.
 - _itemType_ — The type of the purchased item (“inapp” or “subs”)
 - _signature_ — String containing the signature of the purchase data that was signed with the private key of the developer.
 The data signature uses the RSASSA-PKCS1-v1_5 scheme.